Willo Perron

 WP

-Exactly.
 I was like, an actual freight train?
-He said probably.
+He said, "probably."
 Now this is where the idea of flying became an option.
-I thought—okay, I have no storage space on the ground, so why can't we go vertical?
+I thought—okay, I have no storage space on the ground, so why can’t we go vertical?
 And then we started studying the space and trying to engineer these flying platforms.
 Actually, the opening of the Anti Tour had her on a bridge, so that was like the beginning of the same engineered system as the Super Bowl.

 EO

-Right.
 Because the thing that was amazing about that wasn’t just how high up she was.
 I remember Kanye at Coachella in 2011—he walked this long stage that hovered above the crowd, and then he’s just singing at the top.
-But the mystery is lost when you see someone make that climb, strap in, and then try to present it as if it wasn’t constructed.
+But the mystery is lost when you see someone make that climb, strap in, and then try to present it as if the whole gesture isn’t contrived.
 You’re like, “I just watched you walk up there, bro—I’m not as excited to hear you sing now.”
 With Rihanna’s Anti tour, you could actually see underneath her as she floated.

 WP